bacionejs/stuff/devthinky.md

 # Thinky

-Find who uses what, i.e. repos using sonant, zzfx, aframe, audiocontext, etc.
+Find *who* uses *what*, i.e. repos using sonant, zzfx, aframe, audiocontext, etc.

 ## 🧩 Overview of the Four Files